Ask Slashdot: What's the Best Working Environment For a Developer?

 Are you freakin' kidding me?
 How is a developer supposed to develop software that "requires administrator privileges" if he or she can't write to arbitrary directories and / or registry keys during normal, post-installation use?
 While you're at it, you might as well require your developers to use a 1080p screen, thus restricting their interfaces to actually rendering correctly on the displays of 99% of their users!
 What's next?
 Requiring the end product to run in an amount of memory likely to be supported on a single-socket motherboard and asking that code manipulating a database not be executed on the database server itself!!?
 Wow, just wow.

+How is a developer supposed to develop software that "requires administrator privileges" if he or she can't write to arbitrary directories and / or registry keys during normal, post-installation use?

+On a test machine, with a locked down network.
+And ideally, in its own test domain.

-Picking your post apart: (Score:3)
+Picking your post apart: (Score:5, Interesting)

 I work for a company with more than a thousand developers